ChIPs Network

 Impact Profiles

-In honor of our 20th Anniversary, ChIPs is sitting down with leaders across the globe to discuss their work within and outside of ChIPs, how they lean on their network, and how they make an impact in their communities.
+In honor of our 20th Anniversary, ChIPs is sitting down with leaders across the globe to discuss their work with and outside ChIPs, how they lean on their network and how they make an impact in their communities.

 “I became involved in ChIPs because someone invited me to the Global Summit.
 I didn’t realize then what a gift that would be.
 When I arrived, I saw a room full of amazing women and knew I was in the right place with the right people.
 I absorbed as much of the positive energy as possible and ran on that until the next Global Summit.
 I’ve seen the power of inviting women to take part, whether it’s in ChIPs or in a work initiative, on someone’s career trajectory.